Egypt's Sisi cruises towards victory in subdued election

 "When they hold a real election I will go out and vote," he said.

-The election which began on Sunday is Sisi's third since taking power in 2013 after the overthrow of Egypt's first popularly elected president Mohamed Mursi.
-An Islamist, Mursi won the presidency a year after the ousting of long-ruling autocrat Hosni Mubarak in a popular uprising.
+The election, which began on Sunday, is Sisi's third since taking power after the 2013 overthrow of Egypt's first popularly elected president Mohamed Mursi.
+An Islamist, Mursi won the presidency a year after the toppling of long-ruling autocrat Hosni Mubarak in a popular uprising.

-International monitors have criticised Egypt's human rights record under Sisi's rule, accusing the government of repressing political freedoms.
+International monitors have criticised Egypt's human rights record under Sisi's rule, accusing the government of repressing political freedoms during a crackdown in which rights groups say tens of thousands, many from Mursi's Muslim Brotherhood, have been jailed.

-In the new capital under construction in the eastern part of Cairo, patriotic music blasted from a loudspeaker outside a polling station on an avenue lined with newly built banks and neo-pharaonic ministries.
+In the new capital under construction in the desert east of Cairo, patriotic music blasted from a loudspeaker outside a polling station on an avenue lined with newly built banks and neo-pharaonic ministries.

 Construction and office workers milled around outside, some waving Egyptian flags, dancing and holding up a banner with a large photo of Sisi.
 A few dozen people lined up to vote as plainclothes security officers looked on.